hbc/NGS_Data_Analysis_Course/lessons/06_QC_trimming.md

 ## Learning Objectives:

+* Understand the contents of a FastQ file
 * Be able to evaluate a FastQC report
 * Use Trimmommatic to clean FastQ reads
 * Use a For loop to automate operations on multiple files